| Spring Equinox, Alban Elfed, Eostar Sabbat:FACTS AND MISINFORMATION

 taking action.
 (A lot of traditions use this particular sabbat for initiations.
 New roads,

 a new breath.)
-Colours for this sabbat: Purple and Yellow
+Colours for this sabbat: Purple and Yellow The Spring Equinox defines the season where

 Spring reaches it's apex, halfway through its journey from Candlemas to Beltane.